NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 Right to Inspect and Copy:

-You have certain rights to inspect and copy health information that may be used to make decisions about your care.
+You have certain rights to inspect and/or request a copy health information that may be used to make decisions about your care.
 Usually, this includes health and billing records, but does not include psychotherapy notes.
+You may also request that we send a copy of your health information directly to another person that you designate.

 California law provides quicker access to records than under HIPAA.
 Under California law, you may review your health information within five business days of our receipt of your request.
 If you request a copy of your health information, we must furnish the copy within 15 days of our receipt of the request.